spcask/taskplot/README.rst

 -------
 This is free software.
 You are permitted to redistribute and use it in source and binary forms, with or without modification, under the terms of the Simplified BSD License.
-See the LICENSE.txt file for the complete license.
+See the LICENSE.rst file for the complete license.

 This software is provided WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the LICENSE.txt file for the complete disclaimer.
+See the LICENSE.rst file for the complete disclaimer.